 You are given 10 training sets, each of which contains 1800 49-bit training instances for a different digit (0-9).
-Each hexadecimal string in training_set# represents a 49-bit training instance for digit #.
+Each hexadecimal string in $training_set\#$ represents a 49-bit training instance for digit #.
 The 49 bits of each instance encodes a 7x7 matrix of binary values (i.e., a bitmap).
-For example, e3664d8e0016 in training_set_0 is a training instance for digit 0 and translates into the binary 2D matrix in Figure 3.1a, whose 1 bits outline the digit 0.
-A binary image of the array is shown in Figure 3.1b.
-41c082041016 in training_set_7 is a training instance for digit 7 and translates into the binary 2D matrix in Figure 3.2a, whose 1 bits approximately outline the digit 7.
+For example, $e{3664d8e00{16}}$ in $training_set_0$ is a training instance for digit 0 and translates into the binary 2D matrix in Figure 3.1a, whose 1 bits outline the digit 0.
+A binary image of the array is shown in Figure 3.1b. $41c0820410{16}$ in $training_set_7$ is a training instance for digit 7 and translates into the binary 2D matrix in Figure 3.2a, whose 1 bits approximately outline the digit 7.
 The corresponding binary image is shown in Figure 3.2b.
 As you can see, the resolution of the digit is limited by the number of bits (49 bits in our assignment) used to represent it.
 Typically, increasing the number of bits per instance would improve the resolution and possibly the accuracy of recognition.

 We would like to devise an algorithm that takes in a binary string representing a handwritten digit (i.e. the testing instance) and classify it to a particular digit (0-9) by first identifying k training instances that are closest to the testing instance (i.e., the nearest neighbors), and then determining the result based on the most common digit represented by these nearest neighbors.
+Even values of k can sometimes lead to ties and in these cases, they can be resolved arbitrarily, e.g., by choosing the first digit in the list.

 You are encouraged to read through [1] to familiarize yourself with the basic concepts of the k-NN algorithm.
-In this assignment, we define the distance between two instances as the number of corresponding bits that are different in the two binary strings.
+In this assignment, we define the distance between two instances as the number of corresponding bits that are different in the two binary strings, i.e., the Hamming distance.
 For example, 1011_2 and 0111_2 differ in the two most significant bits and therefore have a distance of 2.
 1011_2 and 1010_2 differ only in the least significant bit and have a distance of 1.
 As a result, 1011_2 is closer to 1010_2 than to 0111_2 .